-Inventory is valued at cost using the first-in, first-out (FIFO) method.
+Inventory is valued at cost using the first-in, first-out (FIFO) method (or weighted average).
 The consumption method of inventory is used, which charges inventory as an expenditure when it is consumed.
 A portion of fund balance, representing inventory, is considered Nonspendable.
+(Such reserves for inventory indicate that a portion of net current assets is set aside to replace or increase the inventory.)
 USDA commodity inventory consists of food donated by the United States Department of Agriculture.
 It is valued at the prices paid by the USDA for the commodities.
-The district ending inventory is valued at \$16,911.84 as of August 31, 2015.

-Accounting and Reporting Changes for 2014-15
+Accounting and Reporting Changes for 2014-2015

-Effective for the 2014-15 school year, the district implemented provisions of GASB Statement No. 68 Accounting and Financial Reporting for Pensions.
+Effective for the 2014-2015 school year, the district implemented provisions of GASB Statement No. 68 Accounting and Financial Reporting for Pensions.
 As a result, the Schedule of Long-Term Liabilities now includes the district's proportionate share of the net pension liability for the cost-sharing, multiple-employer plans in which the district participates.